 Gattis's Yahoo ADP is an expectant 179.
 If you want someone cheaper, I suggest Wilson Ramos (189), Jason Castro (212) or Miguel Montero (218).
-If you can write a bigger ticket, Sal Perez (146) and Jonathan Lucroy (really like him at 154) make sense.
+If you can write a bigger ticket, Sal Perez (146) and Jonathan Lucroy (really like him at 154) make sense).

 - Jon Lester: He's coming off a 247-inning season if you factor in the playoffs.
 He was a difference maker in K/9 during the salad days, but it's come down to 7.28 and 7.47 the last two years.
 Lester benefited from home-run luck last year, and he was very fortunate in run support (tenth-best in baseball) after some bad luck in 2012.
 I rarely own him, and this year won't be any different.

 - Yasiel Puig: Buzzy sophomore, a fun pick for most.
 I'm allergic to buzz.
 Does it bother you that Puig hit .214 in September?
 Does it bother you that Yoenis Cespedes (another Cuban hitter and free swinger) dropped 52 batting points in his second year?
-Do rhetorical questions bother you?
-Do you like movies about gladiators?

 - Johnny Cueto: I'm generally wary of smaller pitchers to begin with (Cueto is 5-11, 215), and now there's over a year of physical problems to worry about.
 The name-brand remains strong, with an ADP around 139.
 This is an easy stay-away.